jbman73175/Theopedia/README.md

-’’Theopedia’’’ is a growing online encyclopedia of biblical [[Christianity]].
+*Theopedia* is a community-driven online encyclopedia of biblical Christianity.
-Theopedia uses [[wikipedia:Wiki|wiki]] technology, which is essentially a community-driven, information-management system.
-Contributors may add and edit articles and refine their information and presentation.

 ##What is our vision?